ArchiveTeam/grab-site/README.md

 grab-site gives you

-*	a dashboard that displays all of your crawls, showing which URLs are being grabbed, how many URLs are left in the queue, and more.
+*	a dashboard with all of your crawls, showing which URLs are being grabbed, how many URLs are left in the queue, and more.

 *	the ability to add ignore patterns when the crawl is already running.